As kids are heading back to school, here are five easy ways to take care of your family’s health and get the new school year off on the right foot!

 Get ready for bed

 Bath time is a perfect ritual to calm your kids’ nerves and get them to settle down for bed.
-Follow the bath with pajamas and brushing teeth.
+Follow the bath with pajamas, brushing teeth, mouthwash and flossing.
+Your family Dentist in Sacramento will be able to tell the difference!
 Then, pull out a book and snuggle with them in bed for a bedtime story.
 These nightly activities will get them ready to go to bed and establish a ritual that will help them — and you — get a better night’s sleep!
 Looking for a new nightly read?
 There are tons of great books for kids and adults!
 Even if school hasn’t started yet for your kids, you can start this now.
 Then when school starts, it’ll ease the transition for everyone to get to bed early, so you can be early risers as well.

 Back to school shopping is in full swing, but be sure to first sort through what you already have.
 Go through the closets and pull out anything that is too small or too raggedy.
 If you have clothes that are outgrown but still in good condition, donate them to your local shelter.
 Then, tackle the school supplies!
 If your kids still have plenty of pencils, scissors or glue sticks from the previous school year, there’s no sense buying more.
 Just be sure to identify what isn’t worth saving and toss it to make room for new clothes and supplies!
 Give everything a place, and organize your drawers and your closets.
 This helps save time on those hectic mornings when everyone is racing to get out the door!